There is wind of change blowing across the United States. Medical Marijuana is gaining acceptance across the country.

 This is the first time a nationwide poll has shown more than half of respondents supporting the legalization of marijuana.
 In a similar poll by Gallup back in 1969, only 12% of Americans favored legalization of marijuana.
 Nevertheless, even with all this progress, there is still a long way to go before marijuana medicinal and beauty products are accessible to everyone who needs them across the country.
 The position of the federal government, and its different agencies, on the plant and its products has not changed a bit.
 In addition, a significant number of states still view marijuana consumption in whatever form and for whatever reason as criminal and unacceptable.

-Meanwhile, you do not have to wait until the law changes in your state before you can start enjoying some of the benefits of medicinal marijuana.
+Meanwhile, you do not have to wait until the law changes in your state before trying CBD products.
 There are products available manufactured using industrial hemp, which is not, by itself, illegal.
 Industrial hemp CBD is legal in most parts of the world.